 CONSERVATION AND DISPLAY

-My professional interest is finding resourceful, sustainable and minimally invasive solutions to facilitate safe, multi-sensory access and inclusive custodianship for all forms of material heritage.
+My interest is finding collaborative, sustainable and minimally-invasive solutions for facilitating responsible, inclusive custodianship for all forms of material heritage.

 Checking light levels for the displays at the Museum of Archaeology and Anthropology in Cambridge, 2022